-Next, create a new directory next to your Ansible source playbooks, named /library.
+Next, create a new directory, at the same directory level of your Ansible source playbooks, named /library.

 Once this is created, copy the module you want to use and drop it into the /library directory-it will be consumed first over your system modules and can be removed once you have updated the the stable version via your normal package manager.